exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### 14. Alert accessors

-DependsOn provides the ability to conditionally change any property of Alert widget:
+DependsOn provides the ability to conditionally change any property of the Alert widget:
 - text;
 - title;
 - size;